warpdotdev/docs/help/sending-us-feedback.md

 ## Gathering Warp Logs

 In some cases, we may also ask for your Warp logs.
-You can retrieve them using your Terminal app or the Console – a utility for tracking diagnostic information. _Note:_ Warp’s logs do _not_ contain any console input or output.
+You can retrieve them by following the intructions for your platform below.
+Locate the log file and attach it to your GitHub issue comment, feedback email, or discord message. _Note:_ Warp’s logs do _not_ contain any console input or output.
 See more on how we handle [Crash Reports and Telemetry](../getting-started/privacy.md#what-telemetry-data-are-you-collecting-and-why).

-### Exporting Logs from Console:
+{% tabs %}
+{% tab title="Mac" %}
+The log file is located at `~/Library/Logs/warp.log`.
+##### Using Console

-1. Launch Console, found in Mac’s `Applications > Utilities` folder
+1. Launch Console, found in Mac’s `Applications > Utilities` folder.
-2. In the left pane, select Log Reports
+2. In the left pane, select Log Reports.
-   1. In the right pane, find the `warp` log
+3. In the right pane, find the `warp` log.
-   2. Drag and drop the log into your GitHub issue comment, feedback email, or discord message.
-3. In case of a Warp crash, select Crash Reports from the left pane
-   1. Find the Warp crash report from within the right pane
-   2. Drag and drop the crash report into your GitHub issue comment, feedback email, or discord message.

-### Exporting Logs from Terminal:

-1. Open Terminal, found in Mac’s Applications > Utilities folder
-2. For a log report
-   1. Run `find $HOME/Library/Logs -name "warp*log" -exec cp {} ~/Desktop/ \;`
-   2. Drag and drop the log file from your Desktop into your GitHub issue comment, feedback email, or discord message.
-3. In case of a Warp crash
-   1. Run `find $HOME/Library/Logs -name "*dev*warp*" -exec cp {} ~/Desktop/ \;`
-   2. Drag and drop the crash report into your GitHub issue comment, feedback email, or discord message.
+{% endtab %}
+{% tab title="Linux" %}
+The log file is located at `${XDG_STATE_HOME:-$HOME/.local/state}/warp/warp.log`.
+{% endtab %}
+{% endtabs %}